iPhone 6 rumor rollup for the week ending Dec. 14

 iPhone 6 ought to be iPhone 6, not iPhone 5S

-Not good during all.
+Not well at all.

 John Cox covers wireless networking and mobile computing for Network World.
 Twitter: @johnwcoxnww Email: email@example.com

-Read some-more about anti-malware in Network World’s Anti-malware section.
+Read more about anti-malware in Network World’s Anti-malware section.